-Both Åbo Akademi University and Novia USA hava partnered with the Student Insurance Program (SIP) provider MARSH and we recommend this insurance package to exchange students from outside the EU/EEA area.
+Åbo Akademi University has partnered with the Student Insurance Program (SIP) provider MARSH and we recommend this insurance package to exchange students from outside the EU/EEA area.
 The insurance can also be bought by EU students if they wish to have private health insurance during their stay in Finland.
 This insurance has been pre-approved by the Finnish Immigration Service.
 This pre-approval will result in a quicker decision on your application for a residence permit.
 For more detailed information about the type of coverage you will need and its cost, please see the insurance provider's website: www.sipinsurance.eu.
 Please note that any communication or questions about this insurance should be directed to the insurance provider.
 The SIP policy is valid worldwide.
-The price of the insurance is 1.17/0.70€ per day (excluding tax) (2016).
+The price of the insurance is 1.18/0.71€ per day (2015).